Skip to content

 Working Models

-GRANITEDOCLING_TRANSFORMERSibm-granite/granite-docling-258MDOCTAGS~5 GB peakRecommended.
-Best extraction quality on scanned documents.
-3.4x more content than OCR baseline on image-heavy PDFs with zero OCR artifacts.
+GRANITEDOCLING_TRANSFORMERS~5 GB peakRecommended.
+Best extraction quality on scanned documents with minimal OCR artifacts.

-SMOLDOCLING_TRANSFORMERSdocling-project/SmolDocling-256M-previewDOCTAGS~3 GB peakSmaller and faster, but produces hallucinated output on multi-page structured forms.
-Not recommended for complex documents.
+SMOLDOCLING_TRANSFORMERS~3 GB peakSmaller and faster, but may produce lower quality output on multi-page structured forms.

 When to Use VLM vs Standard OCR